Modbus Meter Configuration

-The Modbus protocol allows the Gateway to read one or more specific data registers in a compatible meter.
+The Modbus protocol enables the Gateway to read one or more specific data registers from a compatible meter.

-Generally, electricity meters have an RS485-Modbus communication port, while heating and water meters communicate via Mbus.
+Generally, electric meters are equipped with an RS485-Modbus communication port, while heating and water meters communicate via Mbus.

-Several models of Modbus meters are registered in the Climkit portal such as Eastron, Inepro, Schneider, ABB etc.
+Several Modbus meter models are registered in the Climkit portal, such as Eastron, Inepro, Schneider, ABB, etc.

 By selecting the correct model, the Gateway will automatically read the corresponding registers.